salamcast/PowerTechTools/README.md

 # Power Tech Tools

-This tools was created as a way of re-enforcing what I learned in my power technician training with current employer around a year ago or so.
+This tools was created as a way of re-enforcing what I learned in my power technician training with current employer around a year ago or so (2014-08-15).
 This is also my first attempt at writing an angularjs based javascript class with [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) to represent the different variations of solving for WAV [Watts, Amps, Volts] and VAR [ Volts, Amps, Resistance ].
 This WebApp also uses the browsers local storage to store a history of your power calculations in JSON format.

+# Warning
+Please **work safe** when working with power or other hazardous tasks; This tools is only for __educational reference__ for learning about Power and the Math related to it.
+Thank you

 ## Testing so far